timeteam/timeteam.github.io/_posts/Non_fiction/2018-08-30-the-order-of-time.md

 > nothing but names we give to the consequences of a statistical fact: the improbability of a past state of the universe

 Simple really.

+Carlo Rovelli then goes on to discuss the implications for ourselves.
+He argues plausibly (p.
+152):

+> I believe that our notion of self stems from this [social interactions], not from introspection.
+When we think of ourselves as persons, I believe we are applying to ourselves the mental circuits that we have developed to engage with our companions.

+_Contra_ Descartes, in other words.

+We are also memories, histories which we apply to attempt to predict the future, and condensing these memories gives us our sense of time.
+Rovelli traces this idea to St Augustine (p.
+157):

+> It is within my mind, then, that I measure time.
+I must not allow my mind to insist that time is something objective.
+When I measure time, I am measuring something in the present of my mind.
+Either this is time, or I have no idea what time is.

+Music is given as a powerful example.
+If we live only in the present (with past and future inaccessible), how is it possible for us to appreciate music?
+Because we remember, and anticipate.  _Only in our mind._  (Like so many interesting a powerful ideas, this was heretical to the Catholic church.)